Nambukeerthi/phonepe_project/README.md

 cursor1 = mydb.cursor()
 ```

-4. To run the application
+5. The last process is create the streamlit application and it by using the below comment.
 ```
-streamlit run main.py
+streamlit run phonpe.py
 ```